Architect AAA, Architect AIBC, OAA, MSAA, FRAIC, HON FAIA, RCA

 Creating timeless, impactful designs allows me to make meaningful contributions to the texture and culture of my community.

 I’m a senior principal at Kasian and a leading Canadian architect with over 40 years of experience — exceeding 700 buildings worldwide.
 I’m proud of the recognitions I’ve received for my work, including the prestigious Governor General’s Medal in Architecture, Canadian Architect Magazine’s Award of Excellence, and the Royal Architectural Institute of Canada Award of Excellence for innovation in architecture.
+In 2021, I was awarded the 2021 Alberta Association of Architects Tom Sutherland Award.
 The Calgary Science Centre planetarium was my first of 25 worldwide, and I’m now widely known as the most knowledgeable planetarium architect in the world.

 I’ve been deeply involved in Kasian’s public and commercial sectors for many years, delivering strategic architectural and urban planning services and encouraging designs with local, demographic and cultural influences.
 I’m a creative architect who brings honesty, transparency and innovative solutions to every project.
 Notable and iconic projects I’ve worked on include the National Music Centre, Calgary Courts Centre, Eugenides Planetarium, and the Taylor Family Digital Library.
 In addition to my client and community work, I enjoy mentoring our junior staff and serve as an adjunct assistant professor for the University of Calgary’s School of Architecture, Planning and Landscape.

-My Services: Architecture, and Master Planning & Urban Design
+My Services: Architecture, Master Planning & Urban Design.

 What made you want to become an architect?